alcohol content in alcoholic beverages

 Classification of Alcohol Percentage in Cocktails

-The alcohol percentage in cocktails depends on the ingredients and proportions.
+The alcohol content(percentage) in cocktails depends on the ingredients and proportions.
 Even a simple mixture of two ingredients can have different alcohol strengths.
 Here is the classification of mixed drinks by ABV:

 – Low alcohol percentage (up to 10%) – Aperol Spritz, Mimosa.